Just because you’ve decided to live off-grid doesn’t mean you have to give up all contact with the outside world.

 I have done this many times and even run out of gas along the way!
-My favorite public Wi-Fi hotspot is at the local beach hotel, where I get a decent signal, workable speeds, and a view of the ocean.
+My favorite public Wi-Fi hotspot is at the local beach hotel, where I get a decent signal, workable speeds, and an ocean view.

 Many coffee shops, restaurants, and fast-food joints have free Wi-Fi available, so; a half-hour session will only cost you a cup of coffee.

-If you decide this is the easiest option for you, you must protect your device against the cyberthreats prevalent on public Wi-Fi networks.
+If you decide this is the easiest option, you must protect your device against the cyber threats on public Wi-Fi networks.

 A Virtual Private Network (VPN) can hide your IP address and encrypt all your traffic, protecting you against cybercriminals and malicious websites.

 NordVPN is a reputable supplier and recommended.